mmoayyed/mmoayyed.github.io/_posts/2023-02-02-oraclexe-macos-arm-docker.md

 tags:       ["Docker", "Miscellaneous"]
 ---

-This is a quick review of how to run the an Oracle SQL databass on ARM-based machines (i.e. Apple Silicon) via Docker.
+This is a quick review of how to run an Oracle SQL databass on ARM-based machines (i.e. Apple Silicon) via Docker.
 The instructions posted here were originally put together based on `Docker version 20.10.22, build 3a2c30b`.

 {% include googlead1.html %}